SoftFever/OrcaSlicer/doc/print_settings/others/others_settings_special_mode.md

 Sets the finishing flow ratio when ending the spiral.
 Normally, the flow scales from 100% to 0% during the last loop, which can lead to under-extrusion at the end.
 Use this to control the ending and ensure consistent extrusion.

-### Aesthetic surfaces

-Aesthetic patterns on the top and bottom surfaces.
-Cancellation of reverse filling for some patterns to reduce color dispersion when using multi-colored plastics.
-This option can increase a printing time.

-### Align center of surfaces

-Align assembly/model center to the top and bottom surface patterns.
-Need for aesthetic purpose.

 ## Timelapse

 WIP...